MiniFate/MiniFate/_chapters/00-outline.md

 Your setting is defined by two aspects: a Genre and a Conflict.
 The Genre aspect gives a sense of what, when, and where the story takes place.
 The Conflict aspect is the source of dramatic tension.
+Talk them through as a group and write these two aspects down where everyone can see them.

-Write the aspects down somewhere everyone can see them, but don't worry about making them perfect.
+Don't worry about making them perfect.
-They're just a starting point.
-You can update them as the story unfolds.
+You can come back and revise them later.

+Keep in mind that aspects, including your Genre and Conflict, are best kept short and punchy.
+This is not the time to go deep on history, politics, geography, or cosmology for your in-game world.
+Think of these aspects like the blurb on the back of a book, or the first trailer for a movie.
+The pieces don't all need to be there.
+Just write down enough to get you excited about it!

 > Alex wants to play a swashbuckling pirate.
 > Barry wants to play a streetwise wizard.